 - Consular officer must administer the oath.

-- No cell phones, food, or drink are permitted in either building.
+- No food or drink is permitted in either building.

 How We Can Help

-- American-certified court reporters and videographers living in Japan with resident cards (no need for a deposition visa!)
+- U.S.-trained court reporters, videographers, and technicians living in Japan with resident cards (no need for a deposition visa!)